 How to limit the time you can spend in an app

 App timers limit the amount of time you can spend in an app.
 When a timer is set, Android keeps track of how long that app has been open throughout the day and gives you warnings as you approach that limit.
 Once the limit is set, the app icon is greyed out, and the OS gives you a warning saying you can't open it until the following day.
 Of course, you can undo the app timer — it's not a prison — but it's a good way to prevent endless scrolling in Instagram and Twitter, for instance.

 - From the main Digital Wellbeing page, tap Dashboard.

-- Next to the app you want to limit, tap the arrow next to the words "No timer" and set a limit.
+- Next to the app you want to limit, tap the hourglass icon next to the app.

 How to change or disable an app timer

 When you butt up against your own app usage limits, the icon will grey out, and you'll get a notification saying that you can't use it anymore.
 Of course, you can lengthen the timer if you really want to.

 Change the app timer to the number you want.

 Initially, this was called "Wind Down" and but has been renamed to Bedtime while keeping many of the same features and settings options.
 The idea behind Bedtime is pretty interesting.
 It combines existing Do Not Disturb behavior with the also-existing Night Light feature and a Grayscale mode that turns your screen monochrome.